DrTimothyAldenDavis/SuiteSparse/MATLAB_Tools/spqr_rank/README.txt

             University Singular Matrix Database.
 Also SJget has utilities to download additional matrices from the database.

-Copyright 2011-2012, Leslie Foster and Timothy A Davis.
+spqr_rank, Copyright (c) 2012, Leslie Foster and Timothy A Davis.
+All Rights Reserved.
+SPDX-License-Identifier: BSD-3-clause

 ChangeLog: